 But the charm is undeniable, and anxious industry reports have sprouted to ask why, despite strong reviews, it didn’t take off at the box office.
 Pick your poison.
 Did it need bigger names?
 Better marketing?
 Is it simply not raucous or clever enough to break through?
 Are its teen movie tropes just too dated for our insane 2019, no matter have many Gen-Z-isms you throw in?
 Is it more dire, that the market is drying up for Indiewood crowdpleasers?
 (J.J.
 Abrams thinks it might).
 Or is it something broader—that the very audience the film wants to be about doesn’t care that much about seeing themselves on the screen of a movie theater?
 Either way, Booksmart‘s problem, artistic and commercial, is falling short of a critical mass of urgency for adding another night to remember to the teen comedy pantheon, even if it shows the right underlying wisdom.
 Indeed, the film’s misadventures (which include arrests, drug trips, boat parties, and a last minute race to the podium) mostly fade away quickly, as if they were borrowed, used as directed, and now have to be returned.
-But its loveliest aspect, as well as its most urgent, is a quieter idea that it warmly illustrates well before the big obligatory speech makes it plain: that the people in high school who seem to be on the other side of some invisible barrier, seen or gossiped about more than engaged, are actually pretty nice if you take the chance to talk to them.
+But its loveliest aspect, as well as its most urgent, is an idea that it warmly illustrates well before the big obligatory speech makes it plain: that the people in high school who seem to be on the other side of some invisible barrier, seen or gossiped about more than engaged, are actually pretty nice if you take the chance to talk to them.
 I hope the Class of 2020 learns that before too long.

 Booksmart is still in theaters.
 Three years in a row with a worthy, female-driven coming-of-age comedy.
 Don’t jinx it.